dotnet/docs/docs/core/porting/upgrade-assistant-wpf-framework.md

 .NET Framework uses the _App.config_ file to load settings for your app, such as connection strings and logging providers, among other settings. .NET now uses the _appsettings.json_ file for app settings.

-Support for _App.config_ files are supported in .NET through the `System.Configuration.ConfigurationManager` NuGet package, and support for _appsettings.json_ is provided by the `Microsoft.Extensions.Hosting` NuGet package.
+_App.config_ files are supported in .NET through the `System.Configuration.ConfigurationManager` NuGet package, and support for _appsettings.json_ is provided by the `Microsoft.Extensions.Hosting` NuGet package.

 As other libraries upgrade to .NET, they'll modernize by supporting _appsettings.json_ instead of _App.config_.
 For example, logging providers in .NET Framework that have been upgraded for .NET 6 no longer use _App.config_ for settings.
 It's good for you to follow their direction and also move away from using _App.config_.